syncfusion-content/blazor-docs/blazor/maps/markers.md

 The data of the drag and dropped marker in the marker data source can be customized using the [MarkerDragStart]() and [MarkerDragEnd]() events.
 When you change the appropriate marker data, the tooltip and legend item text of that marker are automatically updated.
 The following properties are available in the event argument of the marker drag events.

-The following example shows how to use marker drag events to customize the data of the drag and dropped marker in the marker data source.

 |   Argument Name      |   Description                               |
 |----------------------| --------------------------------------------|
 |   DataIndex          |   It represents the index of the data of the dragged marker in the marker data source.                          |